miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 ```

 :::tip
-Your not force to override all template availble, here you can override only empty state if you wish to.
+You are not forced to override all available templates.
+You can override the empty state if you wish to.
 :::

 ## Page States